carpentries/instructor-training/_episodes/11-practice-teaching.md

 However, many people assume that teachers are born, not made.
-From politicians to researchers and teachers themselves, most reformers have designed systems to find and promote those who can teach and eliminate those who can't.
+From politicians to researchers and teachers themselves, most reformers have designed systems to find and promote those who can teach and eliminate those who cannot.
 As Elizabeth Green describes in *[Building a Better Teacher][worldcat-babt]*, though, that assumption is wrong, which is why educational reforms based on it have repeatedly failed.